AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-ad-modules.md

 #### Search Users/Groups Delta  {#search-users-groups-delta}

-This search module looks for records in Azure AD that have been created, updated, or deleted.You can map this information in subsequent modules in the scenario.
+This search module looks for records in [!DNL Azure AD] that have been created, updated, or deleted.You can map this information in subsequent modules in the scenario.

 <table style="table-layout:auto">
  <col>